How to Get a Job as a Data Engineer: The Ultimate Guide

 Step 1: Learn the Core Skills

-• ETL tools: Like Apache Airflow, dbt, or Talend
+• ETL Tools: Airflow, dbt, Talend

 Step 2: Gain Hands-On Experience